d2bjs/d2b/docs/svg/bubble_pack.md

 If *x* is specified, sets the *x* scale to the specified [d3-scale](https://github.com/d3/d3-scale) and returns the bubblePack generator.
 If *x* is not specified, returns the current *x* scale, which defaults to a [d3.scaleLinear()](https://github.com/d3/d3-scale#scaleLinear).

+Currently, only [continuous](https://github.com/d3/d3-scale#continuous-scales) scales are supported for the bubble pack.

 # {#y}
 [#](#y) bubblePack.**y**([*y*])

 If *y* is specified, sets the *y* scale to the specified [d3-scale](https://github.com/d3/d3-scale) and returns the bubblePack generator.
 If *y* is not specified, returns the current *y* scale, which defaults to a [d3.scaleLinear()](https://github.com/d3/d3-scale#scaleLinear).

+Currently, only [continuous](https://github.com/d3/d3-scale#continuous-scales) scales are supported for the bubble pack.

 ### Datum Level Accessors